haskell/haskell-language-server/docs/installation.md

 ## FreeBSD

-HLS is available for installation from official binary packages.
+HLS is available for installation via [devel/hs-haskell-language-server](https://www.freshports.org/devel/hs-haskell-language-server) port or from official binary packages.
 Use

 ```bash
 pkg install hs-haskell-language-server
 ```

 to install it.
-At the moment, HLS installed this way only supports the same GHC version as the ports one.
+HLS installed this way targets the same GHC version that the [lang/ghc](https://www.freshports.org/lang/ghc) port produces.
+Use the `pkg search haskell-language` command to list HLS packages for other GHCs.

 ## Gentoo